-The Categories of Pupil Information That We Collect, Process, Hold and Share
+Categories of Pupil Information We Collect, Process, Hold and Share

-We may collect, store and use the following categories of personal information about you: -
+We may collect, store and use the following categories of personal information about you:

-- Personal information such as name, pupil number, date of birth, gender and contact information; - Emergency contact and family lifestyle information such as names, relationship, phone numbers and email addresses; - National Insurance number for the sole purpose of applying for Free School Meals. - Characteristics (such as ethnicity, language, nationality, country of birth and free school meal eligibility); - Attendance details (such as sessions attended, number of absences and reasons for absence); - Financial information for the purposes of operating an automated payment system; - Performance and assessment information; - Behavioural information (including exclusions); - Special educational needs information; - Relevant medical information;

-- Images of pupils engaging in school activities, and images captured by the School's CCTV system; - Information about the use of our IT, communications and other systems, and other monitoring information;
+- Personal information such as name, pupil number, date of birth, gender and contact information; - Emergency contact and family lifestyle information such as names, relationship, phone numbers and email addresses; - Characteristics (such as ethnicity, language, nationality, country of birth and free school meal eligibility); - Attendance details (such as sessions attended, number of absences and reasons for absence); - Performance and assessment information; - Behavioural information (including exclusions); - Special educational needs information; - Relevant medical information; - Special categories of personal data (including ethnicity, relevant medical information, special educational needs information); - Images of pupils engaging in school activities, and images captured by the School's CCTV system; - Information about the use of our IT, communications and other systems, and other monitoring information; - Ni Number for the sole purpose of processing a claim for Free School Meals.

-Collecting This Information
+Collecting this Information

 Whilst the majority of information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
-In order to comply with the General Data Protection Regulation, we will inform you whether you are required to provide certain pupil information to us or if you have a choice in this.
+To comply with the UK General Data Protection Regulation, we will inform you whether you are required to provide certain pupil information to us or if you have a choice in this.